-2. Interpretation
+2. Terms used in this Act

 In this Act, subject to the context —

-“administration” includes probate of the will and letters of administration of the estate of a deceased person;
+administration includes probate of the will and letters of administration of the estate of a deceased person;

-“administrator” includes executor and any person who, by law or practice, has the best right to apply for administration, and any person having the lawful custody of the body of a deceased person;
+administrator includes executor and any person who, by law or practice, has the best right to apply for administration, and any person having the lawful custody of the body of a deceased person;

-“Board” has the meaning given to it in section 3 of the Cemeteries Act 1986;
+Board has the meaning given to it in section 3 of the Cemeteries Act 1986;

-“body”, “dead human body” or “human body” means the body of a deceased person and includes the body of an infant of not less than 7 months gestation that was still-born;
+body, dead human body or human body means the body of a deceased person and includes the body of an infant of not less than 7 months gestation that was still-born;

-“cemetery” means land declared by the Governor to be a cemetery, under the Cemeteries Act 1986 and so far as the context allows, includes a disused burial ground and a closed cemetery;
+cemetery means land declared by the Governor to be a cemetery, under the Cemeteries Act 1986 and so far as the context allows, includes a disused burial ground and a closed cemetery;

-“coroner” means a coroner within the meaning of the Coroners Act 1996 or within the meaning of any other law of another State or Territory;
+coroner means a coroner within the meaning of the Coroners Act 1996 or within the meaning of any other law of another State or Territory;

-“crematorium” means any building, place, or premises designed for the purpose of the cremation of dead human bodies;
+crematorium means any building, place, or premises designed for the purpose of the cremation of dead human bodies;

-“Executive Director” means the Executive Director, Public Health and Scientific Support Services of the department of the Public Service of the State principally assisting the Minister in the administration of this Act;
+Executive Director means the Executive Director, Public Health and Scientific Support Services of the department of the Public Service of the State principally assisting the Minister in the administration of this Act;

-“licensed” means licensed under this Act, and
+licensed means licensed under this Act; and

-“licensees” means the holders of a licence under this Act;
+licensees means the holders of a licence under this Act;

-“medical practitioner” means a legally qualified medical practitioner registered under the Medical Act 1894.
+medical practitioner means a legally qualified medical practitioner registered under the Medical Act 1894.

 [Section 2 amended by No. 80 of 1953 s.
 3; No. 2 of 1968 s.
 2; No. 28 of 1984 s.
 11; No. 103 of 1986 s.
 2; No. 2 of 1996 s.
 61.]